Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Restrictions

-LINK BACKoccurs only within the linkroutineSTKARG.
+occurs only within the linkroutineSTKARG

 Action

-Return to the address contained in LINKPT.
+Return to the address contained in LINKPT

-CALL statementPurpose
+CALL

 Calls a routine.